-Using the right shielding gas is essential not only to prevent porosity but to get proper penetration, proper mechanical properties, and overall weld quality.
+Using the right shielding gas is essential not only to prevent porosity but to get proper penetration, the mechanical properties you desire including weld strength, and overall weld quality.
 In order to select the right shielding gas you need to consider the following:

 – Alloy of filler metal